Possible Bearish Inside Day Candle Pattern Detected for Crown Castle Int (NYSE:CCI) | Comtex SmarTrend

 Possible Bearish Inside Day Candle Pattern Detected for Crown Castle Int (NYSE:CCI)

 SmarTrend's candlestick scanner has spotted a possible bearish inside day candle pattern in Crown Castle Int (NYSE:CCI) based on the price action in the company's shares.
-Today's price range of $161.02 and $163.58 is within yesterday's high and low of the day.
+Yesterday's price range of $161.02 and $163.58 is within the prior day's high and low of the day.
 This trading action often signifies indecision by bulls and bears to drive prices higher or lower and often implies a possible change in trend.
 Owners of Crown Castle Int may want to consider a possible hedge in the event a pullback occurs.
 Look for confirmation in the next few trading days.

 Crown Castle International Corp. operates as a real estate investment trust.
 The Company owns, operates, and leases towers and other infrastructure for wireless communications.
 Crown Castle manages and offers wireless communication coverage and infrastructure sites in the United States and Australia.